open-oni/open-oni/CODE_OF_CONDUCT.md

 acknowledging receipt immediately.
 If you provide an email address for contact, the response will cc all team members, excluding any members who may be reported for possible violation, for greater transparency.
-We promise to acknowledge receipt within 24 hours (and will aim for much quicker than that).
+We promise to acknowledge receipt within three business days (and will aim for much quicker than that).
+Our acknowledgement response will include an estimated time for full response based on team availability (illness, vacation, conferences, etc) and complexity of the report (number of individuals, time span, availability of public evidence, etc).
+Team members will aim to communicate availability through email auto-replies and Slack status messages.

-The team will immediately meet to review the incident and determine:
+The team will meet to review the incident and determine:
 - What happened.
 - Whether this event constitutes a code of conduct violation.
 - Who the bad actor was.